America's Team: Other uses

 After the New Orleans Saints won Super Bowl XLIV, a few media writers called them "America's Team" because they appeared to represent the city's resurgence after the devastation of Hurricane Katrina ("for one game, the Saints are America's Team").

 The Gonzaga Bulldogs men's basketball team has been called "America's Team" after "Cinderella" runs in the NCAA tournament.

 During their ArenaBowl XXII championship run in 2008, Philadelphia Soul owner Ron Jaworski referred to the Soul as "America's Team" of the Arena Football League.

 During their 2020 season, Coastal Carolina Head Coach Jamey Chadwell referred to the Chanticleers as America's team.

-After the Philadelphia Eagles won Super Bowl LIX, their second title in seven seasons, Pennsylvania Governor Josh Shapiro called the Eagles as "America's Team" during a speech at the team's championship parade.
+After the Philadelphia Eagles won Super Bowl LIX, their second title in seven seasons, Pennsylvania governor Josh Shapiro called the Eagles "America's Team" during a speech at the team's championship parade.
 The proclamation was seen as "trolling" the Cowboys, a rival of the Eagles.
 Eagles fans in the crowd responded to Shapiro's statement by chanting, "Dallas sucks!"